Dave Stewart (Eurythmics): Writer and producer

-Stewart produced or co-produced all of Eurythmics' albums and, once the band became established, he also became a producer of other artists.
+Along with Annie Lennox, Stewart co-wrote the vast majority of Eurythmics' recordings, and he produced or co-produced all of Eurythmics' albums.
+Once the band became established, he also became a producer of other artists.
 In 1985, as well as producing Eurythmics' hit album Be Yourself Tonight, Stewart co-produced the album Southern Accents for Tom Petty and the Heartbreakers, as well as co-writing several songs for the album including the hit "Don't Come Around Here No More".
 The same year, Stewart also produced the debut solo album by Feargal Sharkey, which included the UK number one hit "A Good Heart".
 Due to these accomplishments, Stewart won "Best Producer" at the 1986 BRIT Awards in London.
+He would win the award again in 1987 and 1990.

 Stewart would go on to write and produce for a variety of other artists throughout the years.
 In 1986, he collaborated with Bob Geldof on tracks for his debut solo album Deep in the Heart of Nowhere.
 Working together, the duo named themselves "The Brothers of Doom".
 Also in 1986, he co-produced the album Three Hearts in the Happy Ending Machine by Daryl Hall.
 The same year, he co-wrote and produced the song "Is This Love?" by Alison Moyet, a UK number 3.

 Stewart also co-wrote and co-produced several tracks for Mick Jagger's 1987 album Primitive Cool.

-In 1989, Stewart produced the debut album by Russian singer-songwriter Boris Grebenshchikov, Radio Silence.
+In 1989, Stewart produced Radio Silence, the debut album by Russian singer-songwriter Boris Grebenshchikov.

-In 1992, along with Marcella Detroit, he co-wrote the Shakespears Sister hit single "Stay" with his then-wife, Siobhan Fahey (with Stewart credited under the pseudonym "Jean Guiot") as well as several other tracks for their second album Hormonally Yours.
-In this year Fahey also provided vocals on "Walk into the Wind" for Stewart's group Vegas with Terry Hall, Olle Romö and Emmanuel 'Manu' Guiot.
+Stewart (credited under the pseudonym "Jean Guiot"), along with his then-wife Siobhan Fahey and Marcella Detroit, co-wrote the Shakespears Sister 1992 hit single "Stay" as well as several other tracks for their second album Hormonally Yours (1992).
+Also in 1992, Fahey provided vocals on "Walk into the Wind" for Stewart's group Vegas (with Terry Hall, Olle Romö and Emmanuel 'Manu' Guiot).

 In 1993, Stewart co-wrote two tracks for German punk rock-singer Nina Hagen which were published on her sixth solo studio album Revolution Ballroom.
 He can also be heard on keyboards and contributed background vocals.

 In 1996, Stewart produced the debut album by Alisha's Attic, Alisha Rules the World, and wrote a few tracks on the third Shakespears Sister album #3 (actually a solo album by Siobhan Fahey, which Fahey ended up releasing in 2004).